przemyslawbialon/okteto_wake/README.md

 ## Purpose

 This LaunchAgent automates the process of waking up your Okteto namespace, ensuring it's ready for work when you start your day.
-It runs `okteto namespace wake` command every Monday through Friday at a configurable time.
+It runs `okteto namespace wake` command every workday at a configurable time.
+By default, it runs Monday through Friday, but can be configured for Sunday through Thursday (Israeli workweek).

 ## Requirements